PaulineCorblet/paulinecorblet.github.io/_pages/research.md

 The data was kindly provided by the Instituto Nacional de Estatistica with the help of Francesco Franco at Nova SBE in Lisbon.

-[The Decreasing Returns to Experience for Higher Education Graduates: an Occupational Analysis](https://paulinecorblet.github.io/pdf/FlatteningReturns.pdf)<b style="color: 188691;"> New Draft<b/>

-<font size="3"> This article evidences the flattening of wage dynamics for higher education graduates in France between the cohorts entering the labor market in 1998 versus 2010.
-Postgraduates in the latter cohorts enjoy 10% less labor income over their first seven years on the labor market than postgraduates in the former cohort.
-The difference in average yearly wage growth is 2.2 percentage points between the two cohorts.
-I decompose variations in wage growth between cohorts by occupation, and find a strong relation between the influx of new graduates in an occupation and the flattening of wage progression in that same occupation, suggesting congestion is causing the flattening.
-I show two mechanisms are at play behind congestion: access to managerial positions, which reduced over time, and field of study-occupation mismatch, which bears an increasing weight on young graduates' wages over time.   </font>

-This project in conducted as part of a [CEREQ workgroup](https://www.cereq.fr/le-cereq-activites-scientifiques-groupes-de-travail-et-seminaires/groupe-dexploitation-generation) (in French).

 ## Work in Progress ##